Supereviil/CiderPress/README.md

 This makes CiderPress ideal for portable toolkits, restricted environments, temporary workstations, and privacy‑focused users.
 Everything stays in its own folder, and it runs anywhere.

 ---

+## 🔒 Privacy‑Focused

+CiderPress is built with a strict privacy‑first design.
+The app never sends data anywhere, never connects to the internet, and never collects analytics or usage information.
+All processing happens locally on your machine.

+• No telemetry
+• No background network requests
+• No cloud dependencies
+• No hidden logs or data collection
+• All settings stored locally in a simple INI file
+• FFmpeg and ExifTool run entirely offline

+Your images stay on your system, your metadata stays private, and nothing leaves your computer — ever.

+---